pyscript/pyscript/docs/README.md

 {doc}`docs/README.md`
 ```

 You can also cross-reference the python glossary by using the `{term}` role.
-For example, to link to the `terable` term, you would use:
+For example, to link to the `iterable` term, you would use:

 ```markdown
 {term}`iterable`
 ```

-You can also cross-reference, functions, methods or data attributes by using the `{attr}` for example:
+You can also cross-reference functions, methods or data attributes by using the `{attr}` for example:

 ```markdown
 {py:func}`repr`